0011001011/vizuka/README.md

 # Similar to downloading MNIST, fit a basic logistic regression then
 # copying your data in the right place and run "vizuka --image:images --version MNIST_example"
 $ vizuka --show-required-files
 # To show the format of files you need to launch a data viz

+# EXAMPLE : you have your preprocessed data in ~/data/set/preprocessed_MYDATASET01.npz and predictions in ~/data/set/predict_MYDATASET01.npz, run :
+$ vizuka --path ~/data --version MYDATASET01
 ```

 You can add human-readable data visualization in data/set/raw\_data\_VERSION.npz :